 - (ii) Responsibilities of the Redeploy Illinois Oversight Board.
-The Oversight Board shall: - (A) Identify jurisdictions to be invited in the initial pilot program of Redeploy Illinois. - (B) Develop a formula for reimbursement of local jurisdictions for local and community-based services utilized in lieu of commitment to the Department of Juvenile Justice, as well as for any charges for local jurisdictions for commitments above the agreed upon limit in the approved plan.
+The Oversight Board shall: - (A) Identify jurisdictions to be included in the invited in the initial pilot program of Redeploy Illinois.

-- (C) Identify resources sufficient to support the administration and evaluation of Redeploy Illinois. - $\,$ (D) Develop a process and identify resources to support on-going monitoring and evaluation of Redeploy Illinois. - (E) Develop a process and identify resources to support training on Redeploy Illinois. - $\ensuremath{(F)}$ Report to the Governor and the General Assembly on an annual basis on the progress of Redeploy Illinois. - (iii) Length of Planning Phase.
-The planning phase may last up to, but may in no event last longer than, July 1, 2004. - (2) Pilot Phase.
-In the second phase of the Redeploy Illinois program, the Department of Human Services shall implement several pilot programs of Redeploy Illinois in counties or groups of counties as identified by the Oversight Board.
+- (B) Develop a formula for reimbursement of local jurisdictions for local and community-based services utilized in lieu of commitment to the Department of Juvenile Justice, as well as for any charges for local jurisdictions for commitments above the agreed upon limit in the approved plan. - (C) Identify resources sufficient to support the administration and evaluation of Redeploy Illinois. - (D) Develop a process and identify resources to support on-going monitoring and evaluation of Redeploy Illinois. - (E) Develop a process and identify resources to support training on Redeploy Illinois. - (E-5) Review proposed individualized agreements and approve where appropriate the distribution of resources. - (F) Report to the Governor and the General Assembly on an annual basis on the progress of Redeploy Illinois. - (iii) Length of Planning Phase.
+The planning phase may last up to, but may in no event last longer than, July 1, 2004. - (2) (Blank).
+Pilot Phase.
+In the second phase of the Redeploy Illinois program, the Department of Human Services shall implement several pilot programs of

+Redeploy Illinois in counties or groups of counties as identified by the Oversight Board.
 Annual review of the Redeploy Illinois program by the Oversight Board shall include recommendations for future sites for Redeploy Illinois.